June 3, 2019

 How to build a strong HR policy without impacting culture

-Explain why it’s necessary
+Explain why the HR policy is necessary

 Address the real source of the problem